Photo by Jamie Rubeis

 Use Pinterest to guide clients.

-Tip from Jamie Rubeis: “Create Pinterest style boards that will give your clients examples and ideas that also help to complement your brand.
+Tip from Jamie Rubeis: “Create Pinterest style boards to give your clients examples of what to wear for photos that also help to complement your brand.
 If you like soft palettes, pin examples showcasing soft tones.
 If you like pops of bold colors, pin examples that fit that style.
 Don’t forget to pin lots of examples from your own work, too!
 I like to pin directly from vendor sites so that my style board also acts as a shopping marketplace.”

 Send clients suggestions directly.